-Persistent absence was in the lowest 20% of all schools, both nationally and in the local authority.
+Persistent absence was in the lowest 20% of all schools.

-Our wider curriculum offer/personal development was judged Outstanding by Ofsted, and we continue to refine this offer.
+Our wider curriculum offer/personal development was judged Outstanding by Ofsted

 Externally provided programmes

 Please include the names of any non-DfE programmes that you purchased in the previous academic year.
 This will help the Department for Education identify which ones are popular in England